yevrah/stack/server/README.md

 pip install -r requirements_dev.txt
 ```

 Add an `.env` file for API keys or database connection settings.
-For example:

 ```
 # See config.py for all variables